 Sach Pass is one epic concoction of narrow gorges, deadly river crossing and isolated roads.
 If you will Google, it is not Ladakh or someplace in Spiti that win the title of ‘deadliest roads in the world’ but the route that take you from Killar to Sach Pass and further on.
 Pangi Valley, in Himachal Pradesh, is often referred to as the big daddy of mountain passes – a name just enough to give most riders shivers down their spine.

-And then, my journey won’t stop after conquering Sach Pass and Pangi Valley, as after doing this, I will move further towards Ladakh while avoiding the most common itinerary of Keylong to Leh, but following a rather unusual route that takes you from Keylong to Zanskar (Keylong-Sinko La-Padum-Rangdum).
+And then, my journey won’t stop after conquering Sach Pass and Pangi Valley, as after doing this, I will move further towards Ladakh.
+I will be avoiding the most common route of Keylong to Leh and following a rather unusual route.
+This route will take me from Keylong to Kargil, via Zanskar.

 It All Starts Tomorrow

 So having prepared this unusual itinerary, I find myself deep in the mire of trip preparation – whose answer lies somewhere between carrying all things of necessity to travelling as light as possible.
-And it is these minute details that, currently, are the hinges on which my life hangs – at least, at this particular moment as I am writing down this article.
+And it is these minute details that, currently, are the hinges of my life.

 So come one, and come all, and enjoy my topsy-turvy question-filled existence as Footloose Dev and his cute little Jawa 42 goes on this epic battle with the world, and hopefully live to tell you all about it.